-Google brings in-app subscription support to Play StoreAlex Wagner - Deputy Managing Editor, News Desk
+Google brings in-app subscription support to Play StoreAlex Wagner - Editorial Director of News and Content

 Looks like iOS isn't the only platform to have big app-related news today.
 Google announced today on its Android Developers Blog that it's added support for in-app subscriptions to the Google Play Store.
 Android app developers can now use in-app billing to offer users either monthly or annual subscriptions, and devs are able to set the price and billing interval that they'd like to use and then let Google Play manage the actual transactions.
 Google notes that subscriptions will auto-renew, but that it'll handle the recurring billing and will keep users aware of new charges by sending out an email with renewals.
 Users can access and cancel their subscriptions in the My Apps section of the Google Play Store.
 Several devs will be introducing apps with in-app subscriptions in the coming days, like Glu Mobile with its "Frontline Commando" app, and any user with Google Play 3.5 or higher can buy subscriptions starting today.